sambayless/monosat/src/monosat/api/python/README.md

 $ sudo python3 setup.py install -f
 '''

-If cython is available on your system (eg, with pip3 install cython), as well an appropriate compiler, this should compile and install the cython API.
+If cython is available on your system (eg, with pip3 install cython), as well an appropriate compiler, and 'use_cython=True' is set in setup.py, then this should compile and install the cython API.
-If cython is not available, then it will install with the (roughly 30% slower) ctypes api.
+Otherwise, it will install the (roughly 30% slower) ctypes api.
-You can also force the use of the ctypes api, by manually setting the use_cython variable in either setup.py or monosat/monosat_c.py to False
+You can force the use of the ctypes or cython api, by manually setting the use_cython variable in either setup.py or monosat/monosat_c.py